Get insider access

 Remote App LG ThinQ

-The LG Magic Remote has a point-and-press feature that makes it easy to navigate through the menu, kind of like a Wii remote.
+The LG Magic Remote has a point-and-press feature that makes it easy to navigate through the menu, like a Nintendo Wii remote.
 The built-in mic allows you to ask it to change inputs, open apps, and search for content.
-Unlike the LG C2 OLED, it doesn't have a mic built into the TV for hands-free control.
+Unlike the LG C2 OLED, it has no mic built into the TV for hands-free control.

 Smart Features